Exclusive - Brazil to cut electricity taxes to boost economy

 Such tactics have caused friction between Rousseff and some members of the business community, especially banking executives, who privately accuse her of trying to bully the private sector.

 Yet the officials said Rousseff is using the best tools available to her to restore Brazil's competitiveness.
-Congress blocked attempts at a comprehensive tax reform by her predecessor, and Rousseff, herself a former energy minister, believes the only politically viable alternative is to move one sector at a time, they said.
+Congress blocked attempts at a comprehensive tax reform by her predecessor as president, and Rousseff, herself a former energy minister, believes the only politically viable alternative is to move one sector at a time, they said.

-"We know the resistance there is in Brazil to tax reform," Rousseff said on Tuesday.
-"That's why we've resolved now to act, instead of sitting around arguing about whether the reform goes out or not. ...
-We've decided to act in a very specific manner in some areas."

-(Additional reporting by Ana Flor in Brasilia; Editing by Kieran Murray, Sofina Mirza-Reid, Leslie Adler)
+"I'm fully aware that Brazil needs to reduce its tax burden," Rousseff told reporters while on a visit to India in March.
+"What I have done is take little measures that, in their totality, create greater tax breaks, which is fundamental for the country to grow."